 Board of Directors

 Sue is native of Indianapolis.
 She lived and worked in the Evansville area from 1976 until her return to Indianapolis in 2011.
 Sue has four children, Diane, Craig, Stephen, and Tricia.
+Now a leading real estate agent with F.C.
+Tucker, Sue represents clients in Indianapolis, Hamilton, and Hendricks Counties, helping them to find their perfect home.

 Joe Goeller joined the GACC Board of Directors in early December, 2009.
 He has been a Fairfields-Sylvan homeowner since December, 1978.
 After graduating with a BA degree in history from Indiana University – Bloomington, he served as a US Army Captain for eight years active duty and reserves.